-The onus of delivering and collecting the goods from the railway yards rests with you.
+The delivery and collecting of the goods from the railway yards rest with you.
 When you use roadways to transport goods, you get door-to-door delivery.

 The roads have a larger reach when compared to railways.
 Roads can go deep into the rural as well as inhospitable areas.
 Trains do not.

 When you compare rail freight vs road freight in India, railways had the benefit in the pre-GST regime.
 They are beneficial in the post GST scenario as well.

 This was because there was an abatement of 70% in service tax when you transport goods by train in India.
 When you transport goods by road, service tax abatement was not available.Under the GST regime, transporting goods by train attracts GST @ 5%.
 In addition, an input tax credit is also available.
 When you transport goods by road, GST is 5% but you do not get the benefit of Input Tax Credit on transportation through Goods Transporting Agencies.

 The soon to be launched E-Way Bill also specifies road transport taxes.
 Transporting goods by rail has environmental benefits because this mode of transport does not cause air pollution.
 Road transport leaves behind its carbon footprint.